 - 1. A student who has satisfied all the requirements of the final assessment shall be awarded the degree of "Master of Arts". - 2.
-The degree awarded will be indicated on the degree certificate. - 3.
-The endorsement 'Research Master degree (120 ECTS)' shall be registered on the degree certificate.
+The degree awarded is stated on the degree certificate.

 Article 5.5 Cum Laude/Summa Cum Laude honours predicate